Potato Dirt Soup (a.k.a. Miso Soup)

 To amp of the nutritional value, I like to add a big ‘old piece of Kombu to the pot as the water is boiling.
 Kombu, is a seaweed that is rich in vitamins and minerals such as iodine.
 It also contains large quantities of potassium, which helps to reduce blood pressure.
 Usually, I just remove the large piece right before serving, but you can also cut it into strips after its softened from the boil then add it to your soup bowl for an extra layer of interest.

-My mother-in-law always added a few tablespoons of this brown powder for added flavor but later, I found out it was actually dried beef powder.
+My mother-in-law always added a few tablespoons of this brown powder to her Potato Dirt Soup for added flavor but later, I found out it was actually dried beef powder.
 At the time, I wasn’t vegan, but once I changed my eating, I decided to find an alternate source for this flavor.
 I decided to use Tamari sauce or Gluten-free soy sauce to take the place of the beef flavoring.
 This adds a bit of saltiness to this simple miso soup but you can also use veggie stock in place of the water and add in your soy sauce, to have a more intense broth.
 A vegan beef bullion substitute would work also, if you have one you really like.

 So grab your ingredients,